 Agricultural Literacy Grant

-The new Agricultural Literacy Grant was created to help fund your most creative ideas to teach through a lens of agriculture.
+The Agricultural Literacy Grant was created to help fund your most creative ideas to teach through a lens of agriculture.
 Submit your great idea to enhance your classroom learning and let New York Agriculture in the Classroom support your endeavor to include agriculture as a context for learning.

 A single Agricultural Literacy Grant proposal can be anywhere between $10 to a maximum of $1,200.
 It will be important to note in your submission any matching funds available in your community for your project.
 There is a possibility that the selection committee may award partial funding on a project.